 1. Empowering management and officers to make better decisions

-A data scientist who is experienced will serve as a trusted advisor and strategic partner to the management of an institution and ensure that the staff maximizes their analytics’ capabilities.
-A data scientist will communicate and demonstrate the value of the institution’s analytics product to facilitate an improved process of decision making across the various levels of an organization, through measuring, tracking, and recording all the performance metrics.
+An experienced data scientist is likely to be as a trusted advisor and strategic partner to the organization’s upper management by ensuring that the staff maximizes their analytics’ capabilities.
+A data scientist communicates and demonstrates the value of the institution’s data to facilitate improved decision-making processes across the entire organization, through measuring, tracking, and recording performance metrics and other information.

-2. Directing the actions based on trends which in turn help in defining goals
+2. Directing actions based on trends—which in turn help to define goals

-A data scientist examines and explores the institution’s data, after which they recommend and prescribe certain actions that will help improve the institution’s performance, and better engage customers, ultimately increasing profitability.
+A data scientist examines and explores the organization’s data, after which they recommend and prescribe certain actions that will help improve the institution’s performance, better engage customers, and ultimately increase profitability.